Drag on a Dime: Reception and legacy

-The main challenge "Drag on a Dime" was used as one of the legendary design challenges for the Maxi challenge on "Keeping It 100!" from season 8, with Naysha Lopez receiving the theme.
-"Drag on a Dime" was again the Maxi challenge on the season 10 premiere episode "10s Across the Board".
-The third episode of the first series of RuPaul's Drag Race UK "Posh on a Penny" makes reference to the challenge, using the same premise.

-The mini challenge was recreated by the first group of queens on the season 15 premiere episode "One Night Only, Part 1" for their mini challenge.
+The "drag on a dime" challenge became a staple within the franchise.
+It was used as one of the design challenges on the eighth season episode "Keeping It 100!"
+(2016), with Naysha Lopez receiving the theme, and was the main challenge on the tenth season premiere episode "10s Across the Board" (2018).
+The third episode "Posh on a Penny" of the first series (2019) of RuPaul's Drag Race UK references the challenge, using the same premise.
+In 2021, Screen Rant included Nina Flowers's "Drag on a Dime" look as one of the ten best design challenge looks in the series.
+The episode's mini challenge was recreated by the first group of contestants on the fifteenth season premiere episode "One Night Only, Part 1" (2023).